Research Associate Visa Sponsorship Jobs in Nebraska

 Which visa types are most common for research associate roles in Nebraska?

-The H-1B is the most common visa for research associate positions requiring a bachelor's degree or higher in a specific field.
+The H-1B visa is the most common visa for research associate positions requiring a bachelor's degree or higher in a specific field.
 J-1 visas are widely used at Nebraska universities for postdoctoral researchers and academic exchange programs.
 O-1 visas apply to researchers with extraordinary ability or achievement.
 Some positions at nonprofits or government-affiliated research centers may qualify for cap-exempt H-1B filings.

 Which cities in Nebraska have the most research associate sponsorship jobs?